Community Development Block Grants Disaster Recovery

 How Do I Apply?

-1. Review DR-4317 Application Guidelines and project-specific Policy
+1. Review DR-4317 Application Guidelines and project-specific policies.

 5. Applications will be reviewed for completeness and accuracy by CDBG staff